Sponsored by: Archaeological Institute of America

 Short bibliography and/or website on lecture topic:

-Please note, this lecture has been CANCELLED due to travel difficulties.
+Please note, this lecture has been CANCELED due to travel difficulties.
 Please check back for details on a rescheduled date.